anniezh12/anniezh12.github.io/_posts/2018-05-20-device_mailer.markdown

 https://anniezh12.github.io/setting_up_devise_in_10_steps

 So far our app has functionality of  sidn up/signing in/signing out etc but we dont recieve ny email upon a sign up.
-Lets do it another 10 steps
+Lets do it less than 10 steps

 ### Step 1
   Inside